Gladys Paulus in studio © Arran Brough 2021

 - Approached different felt making techniques with confidence

-- Demonstrated the ability to evaluate, integrate, and apply newly acquired techniques and medium to your own textile arts practice
+- Demonstrated the ability to evaluate, integrate, and apply newly acquired techniques and mediums to your own textile arts practice

 - Learnt how to use sampling as a method to break through artistic ‘blocks’

 - Demonstrated the ability to reflect on your personal artistic journey through talking & presenting your work to a peer group